eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_scala-scripts.md

 imported by default and defines some helper methods for checking permissions.
 Then the parameter is evaluated and the corresponding action is executed.
 The output will be a short JSON response that the client will handle.

-## Mini projects

-Scala scripts can access all classes in the classpath of the web application.
-Often, one wants to define addtional objects and classes to share code between scripts.
-You can extend the sourcepath and classpath of Scala scripts to achieve it.

-Suppose there exists several scripts in `/apps/myapp/` that want to share code.
-You would create a _mini project_ by creating the following directory
-outline:

-    /apps/myapp/.includes/project/src/main/scala/
-    /apps/myapp/.includes/project/lib/

-The `project` folder contains the mini project files.
-The `lib` directory can contain jar files that are added to the classpath when compiling and the sourcce directory is also added to the compiler classpath.
-Note, since the mini project applies only to scripts in `/apps/myapp` and below, because it is defined in the `.includes` folder at that level.

-## Startup Scripts

-On startup, the special directory `.allIncludes/startup/` is scanned for scala source files.
-The source files are then compiled and expected to comply to the following conditions:

-* each file contains one class
-* the class name is the same as the file name

-After compiling the classes are instantiated via guice' injector (and are therefore registered at publet's event bus).

-This can be useful to do some initial setup tasks.
-For example, the `AssetManager` can be injected to register other resources, or scripts can listen for any events and do some further work (send mails etc).